Nischay2312/ImageSend/README.md

 Log of what was done throughout the timeline of the project.
 ***
 <b>June 1, 2022:<b><br>
-* Proud to present you Google Image Search capability.
-Click a picture from the website using the "GET IMAGE" button, and run <a href="https://github.com/Nischay2312/ImageSend/blob/main/python/ImageSendpython.py">this</a> python script.
+* Presenting you the Google Image Search capability.
+Capture a picture on hthe ESP using the "GET IMAGE" button on the ImageSend website, and run <a href="https://github.com/Nischay2312/ImageSend/blob/main/python/ImageSendpython.py">this</a> python script.
 The terminal displays the Google Image Search results for the image captured using the ESP.
-The feature is planned to be used as identifying coomon objects in the fram using Google's image recognition platform.
+The feature is planned to be used for identifying common objects in the frame using Google's image recognition platform.
-* Fixed the google redirect issue, added http headers to the request allowing the python script to not being detected as bot by Google.
+* Fixed the notorious google redirect issue, added http headers to the request allowing the python script to not being detected as bot by Google.
+Took quite some time to figure out correct the headers to send.
 * Note: The code works at the moment but hasn't been fully tested, so errors might pop up.
 I am currently testing the code and trying to catch errors.

 <b>May 18, 2022:<b><br>